souvikpal2000/DS-Algo-C/Arrays/README.md

 6. Interchange the Largest & Smallest Number in an Array.
 7. Passing 2D Array to Function.
 8. Transpose of a Matrix.
+9. Sort the Array in Descending Order with respect to Frequency.